soar-robotics/soarchain-docs/docs/installation-guide/motus-mini-setup.md

 # Motus mini Setup

 ## Before Starting
 Before starting with your Motus mini, it is recommended that you review the entire setup steps first and then commence with your device.
+To complete the setup process, you must have the Motus mini and its box with you while inside your car.

 #### Disclaimer